 Don’t be fooled; International Drive isn’t all tourist attractions and chain restaurants.
 While this stretch of Orlando is popular with tourists, there’s plenty for us locals to enjoy, including lively restaurants like Tapa Toro, a Spanish restaurant located within walking distance of fun date night activities.

-Hiding in plain sight just a stone’s throw from the towering ICON Orlando ferris wheel, Tapa Toro is a destination itself, with nightly flamenco dancing performances, an upbeat atmosphere (it’s impossible not to dance in your chair as Shakira tunes boom from the speakers) and, as we recently discovered, a pretty awesome happy hour.
+Hiding in plain sight just a stone’s throw from The Wheel, the district’s iconic towering ferris wheel, Tapa Toro is a destination itself, with nightly flamenco dancing performances, an upbeat atmosphere (it’s impossible not to dance in your chair as Shakira tunes boom from the speakers) and, as we recently discovered, a pretty awesome happy hour.

 During happy hour, served daily in the bar area from 3-6pm, you and your date can feast on nine tapas selections priced at $2 – $7 each while sipping half-priced drinks like red and white sangria, beer, and house wine.